lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 ## The right signal

 Our toy module works great but the key presence checking part to determine the actual type of the article feels a bit hacky.
-There is actually another signal that may be useful to us: `article_generator_write_article`.
-It happens when an article (no need for key presence checking then) is about to be written.
+There is actually another signal that is useful to us: `article_generator_write_article`.
+It happens when an article is about to be written (no need for key presence checking then).

 We can refactor our toy module to use this signal instead: